-Owners of publically accessible property have a statutory duty to carry out a number of ‘compliance’ checks and risk assessments.
+Owners of publicly accessible property have a statutory duty to carry out a number of ‘compliance’ checks and risk assessments.
 We will provide our most recent reports and checks.
 You will need to ensure that you are able to comply with all statutory requirements following completion of the transfer or lease.

-We have a duty to ensure that publically owned assets are protected in perpetuity for public benefit.
+We have a duty to ensure that publicly owned assets are protected in perpetuity for public benefit.
 It is a condition of any transfer that the receiving organisation is another public sector organisation, such as a town council, or is properly constituted as a registered charity, Community Interest Company, or Industrial and Provident Society whose objects are primarily for the benefit of the local community with the power to hold and manage assets written into its constitution.
 There must be evidence of equality undertakings so that all sectors of the community will benefit and no sector will be excluded.

 Type of transfer